eric-burel/data-fetching-patterns-in-react/README.md

 This waiting period is somewhat inefficient, considering that while React's rendering process only takes a few milliseconds, data fetching can take significantly longer, often seconds.
 As a result, the `Friends` component spends most of its time idle, waiting for data.
 This scenario leads to a common challenge known as the Request Waterfall, a frequent occurrence in frontend applications that involve multiple data fetching operations.

-## Pattern 1: Parallel data fetching
+## Pattern: Parallel data fetching

 Fetch data in parallel when application initialising.